ibm-cloud-docs/mas-ms/ssp.md

 ### Supported Requests
 {: #supported-requests}

-With the exception of the MAS Must Gather request, Service Requests are currently only supported in non-production IBM Maximo Manage environments.
+With the exception of the MAS Must Gather request, Service Requests are currently only supported in IBM Maximo Manage environments.
 MAS Must Gather is supported for all product types in both production and non-production environments.
 {: note}

 | Request | Non-Production | Production |